Complete API reference for the Katzenpost thin client libraries (Go, Rust, Python)

 Configuration and Construction

-The thin client is configured via a TOML file that specifies the daemon socket path and network geometry.
+The thin client is configured via a TOML file that specifies only how to reach the local daemon.
 We usually name this configuration file thinclient.toml.

 cfg, err := thin.LoadFile("thinclient.toml")